top of page

-Survivor Ventures awarded nearly $500,000
+Survivor Ventures awarded nearly $1.4 million in 2020

 to Provide Housing to Victims of Human Trafficking